Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 Weather and sun exposure can trigger flares for some members.
 “The weather is changing.
 I find this has a major impact on me,” one member wrote.

 Exposure to light — both the sun and artificial light — can trigger lupus symptoms because lupus can cause photosensitivity (sensitivity to ultraviolet rays).
-As one member shared, “I’ve had the absolute worst flare of my life this week.
+“I’ve had the absolute worst flare of my life this week.
 This whole flare was triggered by sun exposure.
-That is so depressing to me.”
+That is so depressing to me,” one member shared.

-However, some medications may actually cause photosensitivity as a side effect.
-Whenever you are prescribed a new medicine, be sure to determine whether it can affect sun sensitivity.
+However, some medications may cause photosensitivity as a side effect.
+Whenever you’re prescribed a new medicine, be sure to ask if it can affect sun sensitivity.
 Talk to your doctor or pharmacist to make sure the medication is right for you, especially if your lupus is triggered by the sun.

 Other Lupus Triggers